asynchr0n0us/ansible-joomla/README.md

 - Galera_node

+Upgrade

-Upgrade: Upgrade all packages on the system, and prevent from install a new kernel version
+Upgrade all packages on the system, and prevent from install a new kernel version

+Nginx

-Nginx: Install nginx webserver with SSL self signed certificates and logrotate conf for backup webserver logs and compress in a tar.gz file.
+Install nginx webserver with SSL self signed certificates and logrotate conf for backup webserver logs and compress in a tar.gz file.

 Nginx-lb